Other post about this journey to Cusco,Peru, Machu Picchu, Punta Arenas, Chile and Patagonia include:

 Palacio del Inka is probably the most historic hotel I have ever stayed in.
 It is built on the foundation of the Inka Acllahuasi, home of the Inka Virgins of the Sun.
 After the Spanish conquest, the Acllahuasi was converted to a home for Francisco Pizarro and his relatives who served as governors of Cusco and the surrounding territories.

-The Palacio del Inka is across the street from the remains of Temple of the Sun.
+Palacio del Inka sits across the street from the remains of Temple of the Sun.

 Five hundred years later, the five-star Palacio del Inka, a Starwood Luxury Collection hotel, occupies the site of the Acllahuasi and incorporates some of the original Inka walls in its structure.